Housing Policies & Strategies

 Housing Register & Allocations Policy

-The Housing Register and Allocations Policy sets out how to apply for housing, how preference is awarded and how homes are allocated.
+The Housing Register and Allocations Policy sets out how to apply for housing, how preference is awarded and how homes are allocated and can be found on our housing page

 Local Lettings Policies